milanwiedemann/suddengains/README.md

                           add_to_data = TRUE)
 ```

+### 3. Helper functions to visualise and report sudden gains

 The package also offers a function to visualise the average magnitude of sudden gains in relation to the overall change of cases with sudden gains.
 Here is code to create a figure of the average gain magnitude.